 The lushness and furtiveness of this region is an apparent part of all things built and falling apart.

 The clouds channel slowly through the very treetops of the bulbous Himalayan Mountains, which is replaced by thick, lowered fog in the early mornings.
-Far away shelters and farmed land is visibly scattered along the mountainsides facing Manali.
-I wonder how often, if ever, the people living higher up must make trips down to the village.
+Far away homes and farmed land are visibly scattered along the mountainsides facing Manali.
+I wonder how often, if ever, the people living higher up make trips down to the village.

 2016 – Edit

 I love reading the original entry above from when I was 21, new to travelling, and looking for ways to describe a place in ways I could relate (botany, agriculture, mountains) when everything about the place seemed very surreal.